Individual Player National Championship Tournament Rules

 - That player will receive a higher ranking for that room than any player who subsequently buzzes out (and higher than any player who does not buzz out at all).

-- A player buzzes out by having a cumulative point total that equals or exceeds the round’s stated threshold.
-The threshold is 60 points for 48-tossup matches and 90 points for 72-tossup matches.
+- A player buzzes out by having a cumulative point total that equals or exceeds the match’s stated threshold.
+The threshold for each match depends on the length of the match and will be announced at the beginning.

 - It is possible for all players to buzz out (or for no players to buzz out).

-- As an exception to the previous rule, if a group match is an elimination round (i.e., not all players continue on to the next round), then the number of players that may buzz out is limited to one fewer than the number of players that will advance.
+- As an exception to the previous rule, if a group match is an elimination round (i.e., some players in the match will be eliminated from contention for the championship), then the number of players that may buzz out is limited to one fewer than the number of players that will advance.
 Once that limit is reached, no additional players may buzz out: All will hear the rest of the tossups in the round (and then be ranked according to the criteria below).

 The players in a group match will be ranked.

-- All players who buzzed out will be ranked by the tossup number on which they buzzed out (regardless of their final point total).
+- Players who buzzed out will be ranked by the tossup number on which they buzzed out (regardless of their final score), with earlier buzz-outs meaning better ranks.

-- All players who did not buzz out will be ranked by their total points at the end of the round.
+Players who did not buzz out will be ranked by the following criteria, in this order:

-- As an exception to the two previous rules, if the group match is an elimination match and there is a tie among two or more players with the same total points for the final advancement spot(s), that tie will be broken by playing three additional tossups.
+- As an exception to the previous rules, if the group match is an elimination match and there is a tie among two or more players with the same total points for the final advancement spot(s), that tie will be broken by playing three additional tossups.
 If players are still tied for total points, additional sudden-death tossups will be played.
-Players that incur interrupt penalties during sudden-death tossups are immediately eliminated from the tiebreaker.
+Players who incur interrupt penalties during sudden-death tossups are immediately eliminated.
+Players may not buzz out during these additional tossups.

 - Players may not call timeouts during group matches.
 Administrative timeouts may still occur.